SCIENCE FICTIONS, POPULAR CULTURES CONFERENCE @HAWAIICON

 - Performing Science/Science Fiction (live and mediated)

 REGISTRATION FEE: The four-day registration fee is $379 ($299 if paid online by May 15), and includes access to all HawaiiCon Celebrity and academic sessions held at the hotel conference center, including those with scientists and media guests: The entertainment industry guest line up is updated frequently.
 Please pay the registration fee by selecting this link.
+Both printed and electronic copies of the published proceedings are included as part of the paid registration fee.
+All presenters and participants pay the registration fee.

 CONFERENCE HOTEL: The conference hotel is is nestled on a white sandy beaches along the western the Kohala Coast on the Big Island of Hawaii, the Mauna Lani Bay Hotel.
 Book your rooms directly with us for convention exclusive rates.
 Rooms start at just $169/night and include free parking and so much more.
 Reserve by clicking here.